ToFec/BrachyAndAI/README.md

 # BrachyAndAI

+## Update
-A list of machine and deep learning publications in interventional radiotherapy and related fields
+A more recent and comprehensive summary of deep learning in interventional radiotherapy can be found in our article on Arxiv [https://arxiv.org/abs/2205.07516].
+The article covers all the articles listed below and more publications (till April 2022) in addition.

+---

+The following listing covers all the articles I mentioned in the talk "Maschinelles Lernen in der interventionellen Radioonkologie" at the [DEGRO 2021](https://degro-jahrestagung.meta-dcr.com/degro2021/crs/maschinelles-lernen-in-der-interventionellen-radioonkologie).

 ## General
 - Artificial intelligence (AI) and interventional radiotherapy (brachytherapy): state of art and future perspectives [<https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7701925/>]